KaySteinhoff/EasyGL/README.md

 Image img = Image("Example.jpg", 0, 0, &parentWindow);
 ```

 The parent window should be set to the Window it is rendered in.
-This is because it needs to keep its relative position to it.
+It ofcourse can be set to another one although it wouldn't make much sense.

 To resize the image you can use the float array scale(size 3) of the shader to rescale it.
 Keep in mind that the scale is normalized to that axis, meaning: a width of 800 pixels and a height of 400 still keeps the scale at {1, 1, 1}!
 It does not change it to {2, 1, 1}!